-14 Free Summer Things To Do in Grand Rapids
+24 Free Summer Things To Do in Grand Rapids

-Grand Rapids Free Summer Activities to do With Kids
+Grand Rapids Free Summer Activities to Do With Kids

 Finding summer things to do with kids that will stimulate, educate, entertain, and keep them moving isn’t easy!

-There are so many fun and nearly free summer activities around West Michigan, there’s no need to spend a lot of money.
+Thankfully, there are so many fun and nearly free summer activities around West Michigan, there’s no need to spend a lot of money.
 We’ve complied a list of some of our favorite summer things to do that won’t break the bank.

 Click here for a full list of all events and see what’s happening today!

-14 Free Summer Activities Around GR
+24 Free Summer Activities Around GR

 1 – Watch a Free Movie or Concert in the Park